Nature Loo USA

 Allowing your composting toilet waste to cure will help with:-

-• Prolonged exposure to high temperatures helps eliminate potential pathogens, making the compost safer to handle.
+- Prolonged composting helps eliminate pathogens, making the compost safer to handle.

 Assess the stability and maturity of your waste

 Curing helps you to assess the maturity and stability of your compost visually.
-Compost that’s completely matured will have a dark, crumbly texture (similar to topsoil), won’t smell and look nothing like its original form.
-Ensure your compost has reached this stage before using it in gardens or on lawns.
+Compost that’s completely matured will have a dark, crumbly texture (similar to compost from a garden center), won’t smell, and will look nothing like its original form.
+Ensure your compost has reached this stage before using it on gardens or grounds.
+To accomplish this, you may need to empty your composting toilet bin into a secondary composting bin for further composting.

 Proper use of composting toilet waste